Death14Stroke/music-cover-view/README.md

 # music-cover-view
-A rotating disc view with album art for your music player applications
+A rotating disc view with album art for your music player applications.
+It is lifecycle aware hence will automatically stop and restart with the activity/fragment lifecycle.

 ## Setup